 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
-If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Chemotherapy" and "Radiation therapy" below).
+If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Radiation therapy" and "Chemotherapy," below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.

 Before surgery, talk with your child’s health care team about the possible side effects from the recommended surgery and how side effects can be managed.
 Learn more about the basics of surgery.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
-Most short-term side effects go away soon after treatment in finished.
+Most short-term side effects go away soon after treatment is finished.